 Each decision makes sense in isolation.
 The risk appears later, in the spaces between systems.

 Those gaps are not always obvious day to day.
-But over time, they quietly shape delays, revenue leakage, and customer frustration as operations scale.
+But over time, they quietly shape delays, revenue leakage, and customer frustration as operations scale across the service lifecycle.

 In theory, these domains are complementary.
 In practice, they are often run as separate worlds, owned by different teams, measured by different outcomes, and connected through brittle integrations.